voidshine/dameo_book/Game02.md

 Diagr.
 14

 Black goes for a big risk, as the checker e5 is potentially the second king.
-However, there are a large number of players who cannot defend for a long time and due to their character like active actions.
+However, there are a large number of players who cannot defend for a long time and due to their character prefer to take action.
 For this reason, advice like ‘you should play this way’ or ‘you shouldn't do that’ should be considered with caution.
 Each of us has our own tastes, character and preferences.
 Taking a risk, Black gets a strong counterplay thanks to pieces b4, b2 and g3.

 Let's think about how White can stop the Black onslaught.